Do your looks matter when applying for jobs? The short answer is yes.

 1. Comply with dress codes

-Showing up to an interview dressed appropriately demonstrates the effort that you have put into your appearance.
+Showing up to an interview dressed appropriately demonstrates the effort that you have put into your appearance, and in return, provides the best first impression during the interview.

 Job interviews alone are stressful enough when you have to think about what you are going to say, and how you will manage challenging questions.